EdmundBenedict/lordcephei.github.io/pages/cl_general.md

 ##### _Switches Common to Most or All Programs_

     --help
-    --h             lists command-line switches for that program and quits
+    --h             Lists command-line switches for that program and quits

     --input         Lists tags (categories and tokens) a program will read.
                     Same as turning on HELP=T in category IO; see